mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 In this way, we can disambiguate the context we want to use in the case of multiple contexts defining functions with colliding names.

-Another interesting thing is that the `context` is part of the function signature.
-As we saw, we can have more than one function with the same signature with different contexts.
+Another exciting thing is that the `context` is part of the function signature.
+As we saw, we can have multiple functions with the same signature in different contexts.
 How is it possible?
-The answer is in how the function looks like once it's expanded by the Kotlin compiler.
+The answer is how the function looks once it's expanded by the Kotlin compiler.
 The contexts are explicitly passed as arguments to the compiled function.
-For example, in the case of our last version of the `printAsJson` function  the Kotlin compiler generates the following signature:
+For example, in the case of our last version of the `printAsJson` function, the Kotlin compiler generates the following signature:

 ```java
 public static final <T> String printAsJson(JsonScope<T> jsonScope, Logger logger, List<T> objs)
 ```

-Context receivers are available also at class level.
+Context receivers are also available at the class level.
 For example, imagine we want to define a `Jobs` algebra, or module, that provides a set of functions to retrieve and persist the `Job` type.
 We can define it as follows:

 ```kotlin
 interface Jobs {